githubuser20152014/just-start/README.md

 - Drag tasks between Today/Tomorrow/Later
 - Double-click to edit tasks
 - Add quick notes with timestamps
+- Search across all tasks and projects
+- Generate daily summaries of your progress
+- Track completion rates by project

 ## Tips for Success